FernandaFranco/170-study-guide/topics_review.md

 # Why is user-entered content a security risk?
 Be aware of how to mitigate this risk.

 Because of the risk of Cross-site scripting, or XSS.
 It can happen when users can input text that ends up being displayed directly by the site.
-The problem is when inputting raw HTML or JavaScript code is allowed and submitting it to the server.
+The problem is when inputting raw HTML or JavaScript code is allowed, and submitting it to the server.
+If the server doesn't do any sanitation of input, the content will be injected into the page and the browser will execute it.

+A solution to this is to always sanitize user input in the server-side code.
+Other option is to disallow HTML and JavaScript user input.
+If you do need to display code input by the user, a solution would be to always escape user input data when displaying it, so the browser doesn't interpret as code.